denevell/Natch-Android/README.md

 ### Add threads

-* I should see add thread loading screen after the thread add
 * I should see an error if add failed

 ### List threads

 * I should see a error screen if they fail to load
 * I should be able to refresh the threads
-* I should see a loading icon while the threads load
 * I should see a retry option
 * I shouldn't add the thread on empty editext
 * I should see empty screen on no threads